Zywave/booster/src/_areas/blog/posts/2021-11-15-introducing-the-zywave-platform-maturity-model.md

 <dd>
 The further subdivision of permissions, allowing a single tenant to restrict or allow access to certain features of the Zywave platform; e.g. Joe White at Agency A should not be able to import accounts, and only access content in Zywave CMS.
 </dd>
+<dt>ZUI</dt>
+<dt>ZUI Toolkit</dt>
+<dd>The design system and standards as defined by Zywave.
+This is often used interchangeably with ZUI Toolkit, the set of web components that implement ZUI-compliant components.</dd>
+<dt>ZAPI</dt>
+<dt>ZAPI Toolkit</dt>
+<dd>A set of API-driven web components that can help integrate applications' UX</dd>
 <dt><a href="https://booster.zywave.dev/design-system/components/shell/?tab=usage">ZUI Shell</a></dt>
 <dd>A set of components that provide the design-system compliant implementation of the wrapping container of Zywave applications.
 </dd>
 <dt><a href="https://booster.zywave.dev/application-framework/components/shell/?tab=usage">Zywave Shell</a></dt>
 <dd>
 An API-driven component that generates a ZUI Shell implementation to ensure consistency of data and navigation in any Zywave application.

+Internally, this is unofficially referenced as "Universal Navigation."
 </dd>
 </details>